quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 If the Reliable Size is larger than the Final Size, the receiver MUST close the connection with a connection error of type FRAME_ENCODING_ERROR.

-CLOSE_STREAM frames are ack-eliciting.
+RESET_STREAM_AT frames are ack-eliciting.
 When lost, they MUST be retransmitted, unless the stream state has transitioned to "Data Recvd" or "Reset Recvd" due to transmission and acknowledgement of other frames (see {{multiple-frames}}).

 # Resetting Streams

-When resetting a stream, the node has the choice between using a RESET_STREAM frame and a CLOSE_STREAM frame.
+When resetting a stream, the node has the choice between using a RESET_STREAM frame and a RESET_STREAM_AT frame.
 When using a RESET_STREAM frame, the behavior is unchanged from the behavior described in ({{!RFC9000}}).

-When using a CLOSE_STREAM frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
+When using a RESET_STREAM_AT frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in (Section 13.3 of {{!RFC9000}}).
 Data sent beyond that byte offset